patrickswickard/latex_photo_album_layout/README.md

 (I think those are all the non-standard ones...)

+Current push:

+I am currently trying to parameterize for custom page widths besides 8.5x11.0 .
+I now have 6.0 x 9.0 working as far as I can tell.
+A bit more math and refactoring and I may be able to do this for other album sizes.
+TODO:
+For oneup these images should probably be centered on the page better.
+Do the math to calculate margins based on page width Handle more than oneup (four-up?)
+When we do the math can we do font size as well?
+We currently have 10pt hard-coded.
+72pt/in...

 Usage:

 This project contains a lot of messy hacked scripts to deal with some previously-downloaded photo albums and metadata unique to the author's environment and situation.
 However, there are two files that can be tweaked for general usage.